-- Reduced cost of moving goods and ideas.
-Information technology advances and the falling costs of transportation, especially air freight, facilitated and accelerated the development of the Asian Manufacturing Matrix by making complex production structures easier and cheaper to manage while at the same time making them more flexible and more reliable. - China.
-China's opening up and domestic pro-market reforms brought something like a half billion low-wage/low-productivity workers to the gates of 'Factory Asia.'
-This accelerated the erosion of the HQ nations' comparative advantage in labour-intensive production processes while simultaneously expanding the attractiveness of the off-shoring solution.
-In short, China added a pull-factor to push-factors and this quickened the hollowing out of the HQ economies (Japan, Korea, Taiwan, Singapore and Hong Kong).
+- Reduced cost of moving goods and ideas-Advances in information technology and the falling costs of transportation, especially air freight, facilitated and accelerated the development of the Asian Manufacturing Matrix by making complex production structures easier and cheaper to manage, while at the same time making them more flexible and more reliable. - The PRC-PRC's opening up and domestic pro-market reforms brought something like a half billion low-wage/low-productivity workers to the gates of Factory Asia.
+This accelerated the erosion of the HQ economies' comparative advantage in labor-intensive production processes while simultaneously expanding the attractiveness of moving industries off-shore.
+In short, the PRC added a pull-factor to push-factors, quickening the hollowing out of the HQ economies (Hong Kong, China; Japan; Korea; Taipei, China; and Singapore).